jhipster/generator-jhipster-ionic/README.md

-# generator-jhipster-jhipster-generator-ionic-client
+# Ionic for JHipster
 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url]
 > JHipster module, A JHipster Module that generates an Ionic Client

 # Introduction

-This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.
+This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used to generate an Ionic app that talks to a JHipster backend.

 # Prerequisites